FAQ Relating to the Corona Virus

 Special paid leave or leave of absence for childcare due to current developments regarding the Corona virus (COVID 19).
 Please note the current information on care at daycare centres, primary schools.

-Should you encounter serious problems with reconciling work with family and care, please contact your supervisor to find out whether you can extend work from home.
-Before contacting your supervisor, please check whether you have used up your 2019 leave allotment and your flexitime.
+If, despite reopening of the daycare facility, there are serious problems with the compatibility of work and family life, please contact your supervisor or your superior to find out whether it is possible to extend working from home.
+Before contacting us, please check whether you have used up your remaining leave from 2019 and your flexitime.

 2) Core time

-In order to enable flexible work, there will be no core time rules for affected employees until December 31, 2020.
+In order to enable flexible work, the core time regulation will be suspended until December 31, 2020 inclusive for the employees concerned.

-3) How can I continue to stay at home for childcare purposes?
+3) How can I continue to stay at home for childcare purposes (without extending work from home)?

-This compensation currently amounts to 67% of the loss of payment, up to a maximum of € 2016 per month for a maximum of 6 weeks.
+This compensation currently amounts to 67% of the loss of payment, up to a maximum of 2016 € per month for a maximum of six weeks.
 Based on a regular weekly working time of five days, six weeks correspond to 30 working days.
-The allowance period of up to 20 working days (in the case of a five-day week) with continued full payment corresponds to a claim of compensation of 67% of the loss of payment for 30 working days.

 If the 20 days of paid leave have already been claimed, the entitlement to compensation under § 56 (1a)(2) IfSG shall be exhausted.
 If you have not yet fully claimed the 20-day paid leave of absence, you can apply for unpaid leave of absence with compensation from June 2, 2020.
 The days already taken will be credited against this.

-If you need unpaid leave, please fill in this form and send it to PSE Zeitwirtschaft via your supervisor.
-The compensation is paid by the employer together with your remuneration.
-The application for compensation is initiated by the employer.
-The name and location of the closed care facility are required for this application.
+If you need unpaid leave, please fill out the form provided and send it to PSE Zeitwirtschaft through your supervisor.
+Compensation payments will be made to your payroll account.
+The application for compensation is initiated via the employer.
+For this application it is necessary to provide the name and location of the closed care facility.

 Before the claim for compensation can be asserted, working time credits and remaining leave from 2019 must be claimed.